OpenLMIS/openlmis-ref-distro/utils/awscli/README.md

 Wraps the AWS CLI utility - like many other images do.
-This has the advantage of being based off of the openlmis/dev image (so it's overall larger, however it shares layers with openlmis/dev reducing the acutual layers downloaded - hopefully).
+This has the advantage of being based off of the openlmis/dev image (so it's overall larger, however it shares layers with openlmis/dev reducing the actual layers downloaded - hopefully).
 When/if AWS produces an official CLI image, this should likely be replaced.

 ## Usage